diginov/craft-sentry-logger/README.md

 ### `except`

 This parameter is an array of message categories that this log target is NOT interested in.
 Defaults to empty, meaning no uninteresting messages.
-If this property is not empty, then any category listed here will be excluded from `categories` parameter.
+If this property is not empty, then any category listed here will be excluded from the `categories` parameter.
 You can use an asterisk at the end of a category so that the category can be used to match those categories sharing the same common prefix.
 For example, `yii\db*` will match categories starting with `yii\db\`, such as `yii\db\Connection`.

 ### `exceptCodes`

 This parameter is an array of HTTP status codes that this log target is NOT interested in.
-Defaults to empty, meaning no uninteresting HTTP status codes.
-This is a shortcut for the `except` parameter to make it easier.
-For example `403` for the forbidden or `404` for the not found HTTP status.
+This is a shortcut of the `except` parameter to make it easier.
+Defaults to `404` and `403`, meaning that the **Not found** and **Forbidden** HTTP status codes will be excluded from the `categories` parameter.

 ## Credits